genomics-ngsCBMSO/Mithocondrial-assembly/README.md

 - clean_paired_interleaved_idba_renamed.fa

-6. Contig analysis
+### 6. Contig analysis

-The contigs are launched to the entire nucleotide NCBI database:
+The contigs are launched to the entire nucleotide NCBI database.
+Then, the best hit is obtained using blastDefaultBestHit_extract.py:

 ```
 blastn -query clean_paired_interleaved_idba_renamed.fa -db nt -num_threads 12 -out clean_paired_interleaved_idba_renamed.fa.blastn

+blastDefaultBestHit_extract.py -i clean_paired_interleaved_idba_renamed.fa.blastn

+optional arguments:
+  -h, --help  show this help message and exit
+  -i BLAST    blast_file outfmt default

 ```

-From this search, the best hit is obtained using blastDefaultBestHit_extract.py

-6. Minicircles analysis
+From this point forward, and with the information of all previous steps, the characterization of minicircles and maxicicles can be performed in order to to try to circulate and find ORFs.
+In our study (see PAPER for more information), circularization was only performed for Minicircles and the ORFs were found in maxicicles contigs:

+### 6.1 Minicircles circularization

 The script minimusCircleFinder_v4.5.py is used in order to find circular contigs.
 This script use Minimus2 assembler internally.